Improve your digital experiences with a better customer journey

-Email and newsletter: A method of delighting your current customers is to identify what their interests and future challenges are, and then use their behavioural insights from your digital platform as a guide to create and dispatch content via emails and newsletters that helps them further along their way.
+Email and newsletter: A method of delighting your current customers is to identify what their interests and future challenges are, and then use their behavioral insights from your digital platform as a guide to create and dispatch content via emails and newsletters that helps them further along their way.

-Self service: Delighting your customers isn’t the task of just the marketing department, with their distribution of helpful articles, premium content, coupons, and so on.
+Self-service: Delighting your customers isn’t the task of just the marketing department, with their distribution of helpful articles, premium content, coupons, and so on.
 A very central part of delighting your customers fall to “business as usual”, in this case a well-working service.
 People love that things just work, although they don’t express this explicitly all the time.
-A digital offering with excellent self service functions, like ordering a taxi or transferring assets, is vital to your digital experiences and must not be overlooked.
+A digital offering with excellent self-service functions, like ordering a taxi or transferring assets, is vital to your digital experiences and must not be overlooked.

 Your digital experiences and customer journey are two sides of the same coin, and can work in tandem to let you reach out to more relevant people with helpful content.
-When you have control over your customer journey and why you are doing what you are doing, take a look at your digital experience platform, or CMS, to determine if it is the right platform for your endeavours.
+When you have control over your customer journey and why you are doing what you are doing, take a look at your digital experience platform, or CMS, to determine if it is the right platform for your endeavors.

 First published 28 January 2019, updated 15 August 2022.